 PASCOM has been supported by many members of the College over the years.
 All have worked to enhance the project and develop it from the early paper based system through to the current web based clinical audit system.
-The current working party includes members from across Podiatry.
+The current working party includes members from across Podiatry - Podiatric Surgery, MSK, Diabetes, Research and Nail Surgery.

 Dr Helen Branthwaite